kdeldycke/awesome-engineering-team-management/readme.md

 ## Re-organizations

-- “If you have dealt with large, completely incompetent organizations and wondered how the hell they actually keep going - theres your answer.
-If built correctly it's genuinely difficult to mess things up.” ([source](https://news.ycombinator.com/item?id=20533922)).
-I.e. the structure of the organization is quintessential to its longevity.
+As a manager, you have direct responsability of the structure of the team.
+Past a certain size (around 8 to 12 depending on sources), you no longer have time to work with direct ICs, so you need to re-organize the team.

+At a company level, re-orgs are mostly strategic and your influence on them depends on your political acumen.

+### Team-level

+- [Why it’s difficult to build teams in high growth organisations](https://jchyip.medium.com/why-its-difficult-to-build-teams-in-high-growth-organisations-e1aee8446337) - Describes 3 different approach a manager can take to accomodate new people in the team: 1.
+Sink or Swim; 2.
+Split and Absorb; 3.
+Absorb and Split.

+- [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - Resonates with the *Absorb and Split* strategy discussed above: “if you have one team where the magic is flourishing, don't kill it.
+Feed it, grow it, and let it be a source of further strong teams.
+No rushing.”

+- [Building a data team at a mid-stage startup: a short story](https://erikbern.com/2021/07/07/the-data-team-a-short-story.html) - Story of a manager trying to distill the concepts of a data-driven company while growing a tiny team of 3 people.
+Each step covers the evolution of the technical pipeline and interactions with existing stakeholders.

 - [If I Close My Data Centers, What About the People/Jobs Lost?](https://news.ycombinator.com/item?id=17329028) - F50's data centers being migrated to commercial cloud provider.
 But what about the people currently doing legacy stuff?
 The answer: retrain.

 - “This is the managerialist dream.
 To replace employees' judgement and competence with a process and management methodology. (…) It never works.” ([source](https://news.ycombinator.com/item?id=20881308)).
 And why the retraining answer above is the best one.

+- [I've Built Multiple Growth Teams.
+Here's Why I Won't Do It Again.](https://conversionxl.com/blog/dont-build-growth-teams/) - “Few folks understand probability, and most executives don't care about the data, regardless of what it says.”

+### Company-level

+- [The SaaS Org Chart](https://sacks.substack.com/p/the-saas-org-chart) - Blueprints of an organization at each stage of its 50/125/400/1000-employees stages, with typical ratios and ARR.

+- “If you have dealt with large, completely incompetent organizations and wondered how the hell they actually keep going - theres your answer.
+If built correctly it's genuinely difficult to mess things up.” ([source](https://news.ycombinator.com/item?id=20533922)).
+I.e. the structure of the organization is quintessential to its longevity.

 - [A high-resilience org chart](https://jessitron.com/2021/05/26/a-high-resilience-org-chart/) - “If you know what problem you're solving and you know how to solve it, a bureaucratic organization will do.
 Stick with what you know.
 If you're writing software, that's a generative activity.
 You need a high-resilience org chart.
 Fewer boxes, more flexibility.”